nikic/nikic.github.com/_posts/2012-06-15-The-true-power-of-regular-expressions.markdown

 Anyways, back to regular expressions.
 Can they match context-sensitive languages too?

 This time I can't gave you definite answer.
-They certainly can match *some* context-sensitive languages, but I don't know whether they can match *all* of them.s
+They certainly can match *some* context-sensitive languages, but I don't know whether they can match *all* of them.

 An example of a context-sensitive language that can be easily matched using regex is a modification of the context-free language `{a^n b^n, n>0}` mentioned above.
 When you change it into `{a^n b^n c^n, n>0}`, i.e. some number